Truthful Two-Facility Location with Candidate Locations: Introduction

-\citet{Tang2020candidate} considered a setting with agents that have homogeneous preferences over two facilities, which can be placed at locations chosen from a set of candidate ones, allowing the facilities to be placed even at the same location.
+\citet{Tang2020candidate} considered a setting in which two identical facilities can be placed at locations chosen from a set of candidate ones, allowing the facilities to be placed even at the same location.
 The positions of the agents are assumed to be private information and an agent's individual cost is defined as her distance from the closest facility.
 They proved an upper bound of $2n-3$ for the social cost objective and a tight bound of $3$ for the maximum cost.
-They also considered the case of a single facility and the max cost objective, for which they showed a bound of $3$ (extending the work of \citet{feldman2016voting} who only focused on the social cost). \citet{Walsh2021limited} considered a similar setting, where one or more facilities can only be placed at different subintervals of the line, and showed bounds on the approximation ratio of strategyproof mechanisms for many social objective functions, beyond the classic ones. \citet{Zhao2023constrained} studied a slightly different setting, in which the agents have known approval preferences over the two facilities and their individual costs are defined as their distance from the farthest facility among the ones they approve.
-For homogeneous agent preferences, they showed a tight bound of $3$ for both the social cost and the max cost objectives, while for general, heterogeneous preferences, they showed an upper bound of $2n+1$ for the social cost, and an upper bound of $9$ for the maximum cost.
+They also considered the case of a single facility and the max cost objective, for which they showed a bound of $3$ (extending the work of \citet{feldman2016voting} who only focused on the social cost). \citet{Walsh2021limited} considered a similar setting, where one or more facilities can only be placed at different subintervals of the line, and showed bounds on the approximation ratio of strategyproof mechanisms for many social objective functions, beyond the classic ones. \citet{Zhao2023constrained} studied a slightly different setting, in which the agents have known approval preferences over two different facilities and their individual costs are defined as their distance from the farthest facility among the ones they approve.
+For doubleton instances, they showed a tight bound of $3$ for both the social cost and the max cost objectives, while for general instances they showed an upper bound of $2n+1$ for the social cost and an upper bound of $9$ for the max cost; their results for general instances were recently improved by \citet{lotfi2023max} to $11$ and $5$ for the social cost and the max cost, respectively.
+As already mentioned \citet{lotfi2023max} also showed a bound of $22$ via a reduction between their individual max cost model and the individual sum cost model that we focus here; we improve this bound to $7$.